 We operate Fogarty and Windsor kilns suitable for drying Pine, treated Pine, and Oregon timber species, as well as being suitable for MPI-approved heat-treating.

 These kilns are fuelled by wood waste sourced from our own processing plant.
 Drying times vary depending on the timber’s thickness.

 A general guide is as follows:

-Dehumidifying kilns are best suited for hard to dry timbers like Rimu, Matai, Macrocarpa, Beech.
+Dehumidifying kilns are best suited for hard-to-dry timbers like Rimu, Matai, Macrocarpa, and Beech.

 The kilns and the timber within them are monitored daily to ensure a successful drying process.